campuscode/rails-guides-pt-BR/pt-BR/autoloading_and_reloading_constants.md

 Eager loading is controlled by the flag `config.eager_load`, which is enabled by default in `production` mode.

-The order in which files are eager loaded is undefined.
+The order in which files are eager-loaded is undefined.

-if the `Zeitwerk` constant is defined, Rails invokes `Zeitwerk::Loader.eager_load_all` regardless of the application autoloading mode.
-That ensures dependencies managed by Zeitwerk are eager loaded.
+If the `Zeitwerk` constant is defined, Rails invokes `Zeitwerk::Loader.eager_load_all` regardless of the application autoloading mode.
+That ensures dependencies managed by Zeitwerk are eager-loaded.

 Single Table Inheritance
 ------------------------

 Single Table Inheritance is a feature that doesn't play well with lazy loading.
-Reason is, its API generally needs to be able to enumerate the STI hierarchy to work correctly, whereas lazy loading defers loading classes until they are referenced.
+The reason is: its API generally needs to be able to enumerate the STI hierarchy to work correctly, whereas lazy loading defers loading classes until they are referenced.
 You can't enumerate what you haven't referenced yet.

 In a sense, applications need to eager load STI hierarchies regardless of the loading mode.

 Of course, if the application eager loads on boot, that is already accomplished.
 When it does not, it is in practice enough to instantiate the existing types in the database, which in development or test modes is usually fine.
-One way to do that is to throw this module into the `lib` directory:
+One way to do that is to include an STI preloading module in your `lib` directory:

 ```ruby
 module StiPreload